-If you intend to earn a profit from engaging in your favorite hobby -- a hobby business -- you may be able to deduct your hobby-related expenses or losses from your income and lower your tax bill.
+If you earn a profit from engaging in your favorite hobby—a hobby business—you might be able to deduct your hobby-related expenses or losses from your income and lower your tax bill.
 But, due to changes created by the Tax Cuts and Jobs Act that took effect in 2018, your hobby must qualify as a business for you to take such deductions.
 Otherwise, you get no deductions at all.

-Hobby businesses are usually run from home (renting an office would be too expensive) and are often based on semi-recreational activities near and dear to the owner, thus earning them the nickname "hobby businesses."
+Hobby businesses are usually run from home (renting an office would be too expensive).
+They are often based on semi-recreational activities near and dear to the owner, thus earning them the nickname "hobby businesses."
 There are as many types of hobby businesses as there are hobbies.
 A basement jewelry studio, a jazz band for hire, and an antique refinishing business might all qualify.

 An unprofitable business can be a tax shelter.
-So if you love what you're doing (as is usually the case in a hobby business), it might make sense for you to stick with your business even though it makes little or no money.
+So, if you love what you're doing (as is usually the case in a hobby business), it might make sense to stick with your business even though it makes little or no money.

-If you have another source of income, you may be able to use the losses from your hobby business -- including your expenses and depreciation on assets you purchase -- to offset your other taxable income.
-Deducting these losses can not only lower the amount of income on which taxes are owed, but also drop you into a lower tax bracket.
+If you have another source of income, you might be able to use the losses from your hobby business, including your expenses and deductions for the cost of assets you purchase,to offset your other taxable income.
+Deducting these losses can not only lower the amount of income on which taxes are owed but also drop you into a lower tax bracket.

 If you consistently use your business as a tax shelter, deducting your losses from your other income year after year, you'll probably attract the attention of the IRS.
 Make sure that the IRS will consider your endeavor a real business before you start claiming deductions for the costs of your art projects or toy car collection.

-The "3-of-5" test.
 One popular test for determining profit motive is called the "3-of-5" test.
 If your business made a profit in any three out of the past five consecutive years, it is presumed to have a profit motive.
-This means that if you claim a loss for the third straight year after starting your business, you may be inviting an audit.
+This means that if you claim a loss for the third straight year after starting your business, you might be inviting an audit.

-Other ways to prove your business is legitimate.
-While the IRS gives a lot of weight to the 3-of-5 test, it is not conclusive.
+While the IRS gives a lot of weight to the 3-of-5 test, it isn't conclusive.
 You can use virtually any kind of evidence to show that you're trying to make money.
-Business cards, a well-maintained set of books, a separate business bank account, current business licenses and permits, and advertising or other marketing efforts will all help to persuade an IRS auditor that your activity really is a business.
+A website, a well-maintained set of books, a separate business bank account, current business licenses and permits, detailed business plan, and advertising or other marketing efforts will all help to persuade an IRS auditor that your activity really is a business.

 In addition, getting the necessary licenses and permits will help show the IRS that you really are running a business.
 For more information, see Nolo's Licenses & Permits section.